About Me

 To achieve my goals, I am one of the main designers of a holistic code Generation & Optimization & Execution approach, consisting of three major sub-projects:

-1. Multi-Dimensional Homomorphisms (MDH) – a novel algebraic formalism for expressing and reasoning formally about data-parallel computations.
-In particular, this project includes the design and specification of a Domain-Specific Language (DSL) for expressing such data-parallel computations, as well as the design and implementation of a compiler for this DSL – our compiler enables generating code (e.g., in CUDA, OpenMP, or OpenCL) that can be automatically optimized (auto-tuned) for state-of-the-art parallel architectures;
+1. Multi-Dimensional Homomorphisms (MDH), for Code Generation – a novel algebraic formalism for expressing and reasoning formally about optimizations for data-parallel computations.
+In particular, this project includes the design and specification of a Domain-Specific Language (DSL) for expressing data-parallel computations, as well as the design and implementation of a compiler for this DSL.
+Our compiler generates code (e.g., in CUDA, OpenMP, and OpenCL) that can be automatically optimized (auto-tuned) for contemporary parallel architectures.

-2. Auto-Tuning Framework (ATF) – a general-purpose auto-tuning approach that automatically optimizes parallel programs, based on numerical search techniques and optimized processes of generating, storing, and exploring the optimization spaces of state-of-the-art parallel implementations;
+2. Auto-Tuning Framework (ATF), for Code Optimization – a general-purpose auto-tuning approach that automatically optimizes parallel programs with constrained optimization parameters.
+For this, ATF introduces novel processes to generating, storing, and exploring the optimization spaces of constrained optimization parameters.

-3. Host Code Abstraction (HCA) – a high-level programming abstraction that simplifies implementing and optimizing so-called host code which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of distributed, heterogeneous systems.
+3. Host Code Abstraction (HCA), for Code Execution – a high-level programming abstraction that simplifies implementing and optimizing so-called host code which is required in modern parallel programming approaches (e.g., CUDA and OpenCL) to execute code on the devices of (potentially distributed) multi-device systems.

 You can find my CV here.